 These three verses contain some difficult to understand words that are not entirely clear about a world of antiquity that does not exist any longer.
 We can however understand that the result of these three verses leads to a catastrophic judgment from God against Satan, Man, and the Earth.

 First among the difficulty is the words “sons of God” and the use of the word Nephilim or Giants נָפִיל (nāp̄îl).
 Who are these men as opposed to the “daughters of man” that they took as wives?

 Satan is attempting to invade and nullify mankind as God created them to prevent God’s promised one from coming to judge him.
-If these were simply men of different family lines intermarrying it would not be sufficient to describe the resulting wickedness as described in the second difficult passage.
+If these were simply men of different family lines intermarrying it would not be sufficient to describe the resulting wickedness.

 Second is the pronouncement that the days of man shall be 120 years.
-This verse is sometimes misunderstood to mean that men would be limited to 120 for an age, but the words are really prophecy that God set a time table for when his patience would finally lead to judgment of the wickedness and evil intent of Satan.
+This verse is sometimes misunderstood to mean that men would be limited to 120 for an age.
+The words are really prophecy that God set a time table for when his patience would finally lead to judgment of the wickedness and evil intent of Satan.
 What Satan is trying to accomplish is to prevent his own judgment.
-120 years is the countdown clock for when the judgment of the earth by water would be accomplished and God needed this judgment because of the evil that Satan and men together had done in rebellion against their Creator.
+This is why Satan wants to thwart God’s plans.
+And 120 years is the countdown clock for when the judgment of the earth by water would be accomplished.
+God needed this judgment because of the evil that Satan and men together had done in rebellion against their Creator.

 5 The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.
 Genesis 6:5 ESV